 Finding out how much I needed her

 Soon after she was born, I was called to the hospital to find my mom on her death bed.
 I had my 2-month-old baby attached to my chest in a baby carrier in the ICU and she kept me calm.
-She kept me composed, and she helped me fight for all my mom deserved that night.
+She kept me composed and helped me fight for all my mom deserved that night.
 I honestly couldn’t have done it without her.
-It was just her and I, on the hardest day of my life.
+It was just her and I on the hardest day of my life.
 She didn’t make a peep the whole 8 hours we were there, only a sweet little giggle as my mom passed away, and then made her way back to sleep.

 With all the fears, and anxiety, and sadness, came this incredibly amazing little person who I literally cannot imagine my life without.